 MoCA (Multimedia over Coax Alliance) is a technology that uses existing coaxial cables in homes to create a wired internet network.
-This offers a faster and more reliable connection than Wi-Fi, especially in areas with thick walls or multiple floors where Wi-Fi signals may struggle to penetrate.
-This article will explore MoCA technology, including its setup, standards, and best practices.
+This offers a faster and more reliable connection than Wi‑Fi, especially in areas with thick walls or multiple floors where Wi‑Fi signals may struggle to penetrate.
+This article explores MoCA technology, including its setup, standards, and best practices.

 What is MoCA and How Does it Work?

 MoCA technology takes advantage of the coaxial cables already present in most homes for services like cable TV and internet.
 By sending data signals over these existing cables, MoCA creates a wired network without the need for any new wiring or drilling.
-It’s essentially like having Ethernet over coax.
+It’s essentially Ethernet over coax.

 To establish a MoCA network, you’ll need MoCA adapters.
 These devices connect your devices to the network using the coaxial cables.
 Typically, one adapter is connected to your router, and another adapter is connected to the device that needs internet access, such as a smart TV, gaming console, or computer.